-- 14) There is no chute room or dry riser. - 15) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put-Unless Policy.
+- 15) The final exit doors have a door entry system installed.
+These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
+This prevents residents being locked in or out of the building. - 16) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put-Unless Policy.
 Therefore, residents are advised to remain in their flat unless the fire directly affects them.